Kenya's Lake Baringo: Surviving hippo and crocodile attacks

 "This is my bread and butter.
 I have tried some odd jobs here and there, but I cannot sustain my family," the father of four says.

 He says that water levels have risen over the years, and he now docks his boat on what was the foundation of the local church.
-It is now covered by the lake's waters - just like homes, schools, hospitals, tarmacked roads, and even the offices of the Kenya fisheries department.
+It is now covered by the lake's waters - just like homes, schools, hospitals, tarmacked roads and even the offices of the Kenya fisheries department.

 But you cannot really tell any of these buildings existed.
 They have all been swallowed by the lake, and communities have been pushed out, forcing them to live further away.